Pillar 1

 Budgeting

-Budgeting is not about restriction — it is about knowing where your money goes before it disappears.
+Budgeting is not about restriction.
+It is about knowing where your money goes before it disappears.
 This section covers every major budgeting method in plain English: zero-based budgeting, the 50/30/20 rule, the envelope method, and more.
 Research shows that the best budget is the one that matches how you actually live, not a textbook ideal.

-18 articles
+19 articles

 Every personal budgeting method compared side by side, with worked examples in ₹ and $, a guide to which method fits you, and an honest note on where each one fails.